 The Sweet B Café is completely run by volunteers and students.
-It features coffee, espresso, lattes, mochas, frozen coffees, teas, fruit smoothies, bakery items, and snacks.
+It features coffee, espresso, lattes, mochas, frozen coffees, teas, fruit smoothies, and snacks.
 A vending machine with soft drinks and water is available during library hours.

 The coffee shop is located in the northwest corner of the Library and has plenty of seating and free WIFI always available.

 Drop by after you visit the Fitness Center, MyMichigan Health Physical Therapy, playing pickleball, dropping your child off at Preschool, or while visiting the library.
 Hang out with your friends and enjoy the atmosphere.
 The Coffee Shop offers relaxing outside deck seating during warm seasons.

 If your group or business has reserved a meeting room in the BAC, the Sweet B Café can provide you with reasonably priced carafes of coffee.

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.

 To fulfill this, we aim to adhere as strictly as possible to the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.1 (WCAG 2.1) at the AA level.
 These guidelines explain how to make web content accessible to people with a wide array of disabilities.
 Complying with those guidelines helps us ensure that the website is accessible to all people: blind people, people with motor impairments, visual impairment, cognitive disabilities, and more.

 This website utilizes various technologies that are meant to make it as accessible as possible at all times.
 We utilize an accessibility interface that allows persons with specific disabilities to adjust the website’s UI (user interface) and design it to their personal needs.